Benbecula: Modern island life

 A contributor to the economy is RRH Benbecula.
-The site near Balvanich also includes Benbecula Airport, with regular flights to Glasgow, Inverness, and Stornoway.
+The site near Balvanich also includes Benbecula Airport, with regular flights to Glasgow, Barra, and Stornoway.

 Benbecula Distillery is a Scotch whisky distillery at Gramsdale on Benbecula.
 Developed in a converted salmon-processing facility, the site began producing spirit in June 2024 and features a distinctive glass, lighthouse-style stillhouse.

 Community buy-out

 After a protracted campaign, local residents took control of parts of the island on 30 November 2006 in a community buy-out.
 The previous landowners, a sporting syndicate, sold the assets of the 372 km2 estate including Benbecula, South Uist and Eriskay for £4.5 million to a community-owned organisation known as Stòras Uibhist which was set up to purchase the land and to manage it in perpetuity.

 Mythology

-A local myth states that a mermaid, discovered in 1830, is reportedly buried near the sea on Benbecula.
+A local myth states that a mermaid, discovered in 1830, is buried near the sea on Benbecula.